gauravchugh2006/GreenComputing_TP3/README.md

    jupyter notebook
    ```

-6. Open `tp_codecarbon_parquet.ipynb` and run cells from top to bottom:
+6. Open `tp_codecarbon_parquet.ipynb` and run cells from top to bottom.
+The notebook will validate the CSV inputs, refresh the Parquet copies, execute the CSV and Parquet pipelines, build comparison artefacts, and finally run the eco-design experiment.

-   * first the CSV baseline
-   * then the Parquet pipeline
-   * then the comparison
-   * then the eco-design experiment

 ---